apfranzen/a-cycle/README.md

 You are making an app for your new company that assigns roles to employees.
 You'll need to:

-* Read a list of roles from an external URL
+* Build a form
-* Read a list of employees from an external URL
+* Read a list from an external URL
-* Read values from a text input, checkbox, radio button, and drop down
+* Read values from a text input and a drop down
 * Send form data to an external URL
 * Respond to change events
+* Manipulate the DOM
-* Responsd to callbacks
+* Respond to callbacks
 * Deploy to a public URL

 ## Steps